-6.1 EFFECTIVE PRACTICE FOR COLLABORATIVE ACTIVITIES
+EFFECTIVE PRACTICE FOR COLLABORATIVE ACTIVITIES

-While the idea of group work sometimes instils fear in students and educators alike, this need not be the case.
+While the idea of group work sometimes instils negative fears amongst both students and educators, this need not be the case.
 There are a number of effective practices that can ensure successful online group work.

-Key to successful group work is to ensure:
+Key to successful groupwork is to ensure:

-- the project and deliverables are clearly defined. - team rules are agreed to and maintained (download a sample team contract).
+- the project and deliverables are clearly defined - team rules are agreed to and maintained (download a sample team contract).